Monitoring and Evaluation (M&E) Crimes

-Rather, outputs are the tangible changes in products and services, new skills or abilities that result from the completion of several activities.
+Rather, outputs are the tangible in products and services, new skills or abilities that result from the completion of activities.

 On the other hand, activities are actions taken, or work performed through which inputs, such as funds, technical assistance and other types of resources are mobilized to produce specific outputs.

-For example, in a Community and School Disaster Management (DM) Project, one of the aims is to develop a School Disaster Management Plan.
+For example, in a Community and School Disaster Management (DM) Project, one of the aims is to produce a School Disaster Management Plan.
 In order to achieve this, the following activities are undertaken.

 These activities include having community and school meetings, training teachers in Disaster Management and reviewing current awareness materials.

 Once all these activities are completed, a School Disaster Management Plan is produced.
 Outputs are deliverables.
 Using the definition of an output, it becomes easier to separate activities from outputs.

 Are having school meetings, training teachers or reviewing documents tangible changes?
 Are they new skills or abilities?
 The answer is no.

 Rather, the production of a School Disaster Plan is the new and tangible product that resulted from the multiple activities.
 It is a deliverable.
 Discussions from the school meetings, the training and the review of the awareness materials all resulted in an output; that of developing the School Disaster Plan.